ionos-cloud/ionosctl/docs/readme.md

 #### Local version

-To uninstall a local version built with the steps from [Installation](#build-a-local-version), use:
+To uninstall a local version built with the steps from [Installing Ionosctl](#building-a-local-version), use:
 ```text
 make clean
 ```